matthew-larson/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 Group     Fans
 ------------

-As of version 8.5, a new simple "Fan" input object was added that can be substitued for Fan:ConstantVolume, Fan:OnOff, Fan:VariableVolume, and FanPerformance:NightVentilation.
+As of version 8.5, a new simple "Fan:SystemModel" input object was added that can be substitued for Fan:ConstantVolume, Fan:OnOff, Fan:VariableVolume, and FanPerformance:NightVentilation.
 Users are encouraged to migrate their models to use this new Fan in the air loop or zone equipment because the original fan objects will be deprecated and removed in the future.

 The following fans may be defined either in the air loop or as a zone equipment component: Fan:ConstantVolume, Fan:OnOff, Fan:VariableVolume, Fan:ZoneExhaust, and FanPerformance:NightVentilation.
 The data that are common to these fan types include an identifying name, an availability schedule name, a total efficiency rating, a rated pressure rise, and inlet and outlet air node names.
 In the case of a variable volume fan, additional input includes parameters for modeling fan performance over a range of fan speeds.
 See the engineering documentation for the variable speed fan for a further description of what these coefficients represent.
 Commonly-used values for different variable volume systems are shown in the following table.